Panopticon-Project/panopticon-admin/FRAMEWORK.md

   * Description

 ### YARA rules
 Rules for detecting indicators of compromise.
 State no information where the rule would be pasted if no information is available.
+Use douible spaces at the end of a line to force line breaks in Markdown.
 Use list
 * Rule - Paste on next line